SmartCambridge/tfc_web/tfc_web/smartpanel/static/smartpanel/widgets/rss_reader/README.md

 Formats and displays an RSS feed retrieved from a web URL

+**NOTE:** this README refers to the Javascript configuration parameters as required by the RssReader widget.
+The user input of these parameters on the SmartPanel layout design page will necessarily be in **JSON format**.

 There are TWO parts to this SmartPanel RSS reader:

 1. tfc_web provides a web PROXY to retrieve the RSS XML, so the browser displaying the SmartPanel